 FDA is issuing this guidance to provide a policy to help expand the availability of clinical electronic thermometers, pulse oximeters, etc; to address this public health emergency.

-FDA believes the policy set forth in this guidance may help address these urgent public health concerns by helping to expand the availability of clinical non contact thermometers during this public health emergency, thereby helping to prevent or alleviate potential shortages as the demand increases due to usage at critical locations such as airports, hospitals, and other locations where groups of individuals may have been exposed.
+FDA believes that the policy set forth in this guide can help address this urgent public health concern by helping to expand the availability of non-contact clinical thermometers during this public health emergency.

 List of FDA approved thermometers

 Infrared thermometers that are marketed in the United States have FDA approval, have ISO and ASTM standards.